 - passengers who are exempt from the EMC.

-For further information concerning visitor numbers, or to be provided printable versions of the visitation graphs, please email our Tourism and Recreation section.
+For further information concerning visitor numbers, or to be provided printable versions of the visitation graphs, please email our Tourism and Stewardship section.

 If you're heading out on the water, download and use the free zoning app so you know where you can go and what you can do.